rogatka/items-monitoring/items-parsing/README.md

 5. Copy certs from Step #1 to '/resources/ssl' directory (current project).
 6. Copy passwords which you used during Step #1 to application-local.yml
 7. Run the application

+### Changelog:
+- 2023-01-31 Added parser to track games' rating for the last month.